Skip to main content

 💡 Simple Tips to Build the Habit

-1. Put a glass of water on your nightstand before you sleep, so it’s ready when you wake up.
+Place a glass of water on your nightstand before going to sleep so it is immediately accessible when you wake up.
+Removing barriers in the morning makes the habit easier to follow consistently.

 🔑 Final Thoughts